About Dawn Falls

 Along the way, we got to soak in the experience of Baltimore Canyon and its redwood forest once again.

-Our Experience in hiking to Dawn Falls from the Crown Road Fire Road
+Dawn Falls Trail Description – hiking to the falls via the Crown Road Fire Road

 Like with the first trailhead at the end of Madrone Ave, the end of Crown Road was also flanked by homes with limited parking space for non-residents.